Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-5-16-question-and-answer.md

 For `const * char p5`:

 1. Start at `p5`.
 1. Move right.
-We see `*`, so we stop and get that `p5` is a pointer to something.
+There is nothing on the right, so we stop.
 1. Move left.
 We see `char`, so we stop and get that `p5` is a `char`.
+1. Move right.
+There is nothing on the right, so we stop.
+1. Move left.
+We see `*`, so we stop and get that `p5` is a pointer to something.
-1. Error occurs, `p5` can not be a pointer and a `char` at the same time.
+Error occurs, `p5` can not be a pointer and a `char` at the same time.
 Therefore, this is not a valid declaration.

 There are some complicated examples you can try to practice the Right-Left Rule: